-The risk of some of types of cancer more common in people with HIV may be lowered by avoiding certain cancer risk factors.
+The risk of some of types of cancer that are more common in people with HIV may be lowered by avoiding certain cancer risk factors.
 For example, not smoking or using injection drugs and limiting alcohol may help lower the risk of some cancers.
-Some types of cancer linked with HIV and AIDS are caused by viruses that can be spread through sexual contact, so using safer sex practices may also help protect against certain cancers.
+Some types of cancer linked with HIV and AIDS are caused by viruses that can be spread through sex, so using safer sex practices may also help protect against those cancers.

 Vaccines against the hepatitis B virus may help protect against one possible cause of liver cancer.
-In recent years, vaccines have become available that help protect against certain human papilloma virus (HPV) infections, which may help prevent some cervical, anal, and other cancers.
+Vaccines are also available to help protect against certain human papilloma virus (HPV) infections, which may help prevent some cervical, anal, and other cancers.
 But the HPV vaccines are only effective if they are given before a person becomes infected with HPV, so they are typically recommended before a person becomes sexually active.
-Some screening tests that find pre-cancerous changes caused by HPV (see below) may actually help prevent some cancers if these pre-cancerous conditions are removed.
+Some screening tests that find pre-cancerous changes caused by HPV (see below) may actually help prevent some cancers if these pre-cancers are removed.

 People with HIV are also at risk for other cancers, just like people who are not infected.
-There are some things all people can do that may help lower their overall cancer risk.
-For example, maintaining a healthy weight, getting regular physical activity, and eating a healthy diet rich in plant-based foods may all help lower a person's risk of cancer.
+There are some things all people can do that can help lower their overall cancer risk.
+For example, staying at a healthy weight, getting regular physical activity, and eating a healthy diet rich in plant-based foods may all help lower a person’s risk of cancer.